Anujit1/Web_Development_Project/Temprature convertor/README.md

-The code provided is an HTML document that contains inline CSS styles and JavaScript code to create a Temperature Converter web application.
+This HTML document contains inline CSS styles and JavaScript code to create a Temperature Converter web application.
 Let's break it down section by section:

 CSS Styles: